Manifestation of the topological index formula in quantum waves and geophysical waves: A general model on and index formula

-~ \begin{rem} To define the spectral index $\mathcal{N}$, we have used Weyl quantization in (\ref{eq:def_OpH}) to define the operator $\hat{H}_{\mu,\epsilon}$.
+~ \begin{rem} We have used Weyl quantization in (\ref{eq:def_OpH}) to define the operator $\hat{H}_{\mu,\epsilon}$.
 We could have choose any other quantization procedure.
-The index $\mathcal{N}$ does not depend on this choice. \end{rem}
+The index $\mathcal{N}$ does not depend on the choice of quantization. \end{rem}

 \begin{question} How to compute the spectral index $\mathcal{N}\in\mathbb{Z}$ directly from the symbol $\left(H_{\mu}\right)_{\mu}$? \end{question}